Your Horoscope This Week: October 29 to November 4

 AdvertisementADVERTISEMENT

-Life starts to soften up starting on November 4, when Saturn, the Planet of Responsibility, ends its four-month retrograde in Pisces.
+Life starts to soften up starting on the 4th November, when Saturn, the Planet of Responsibility, ends its four-month retrograde in Pisces.
 Your sector of depth, intimacy, and merging was most influenced by Saturn retrograde, which could’ve led to you having trust issues in your closest relationships.
 But now that Saturn’s direct, you’ll slowly but surely feel ready to keep practicing the art of vulnerability.

 Virgo Sun & Rising: